churchofturing/churchofturing.github.io/posts/motivating-macros.md

 2. [IntelliJ and Cursive](https://cursive-ide.com/).
 3. [Emacs](https://www.gnu.org/software/emacs/) and [CIDER](https://github.com/clojure-emacs/cider).

 You'll notice these are all in the format of "[Editor] and [Plugin]".
-That's because to get the interactive REPL development mentioned earlier, there's a small bit of plumbing that needs to happen between your editor and Clojure.
+That's because to get the interactive REPL experience mentioned earlier, there's a small bit of plumbing that needs to happen between your editor and Clojure.
 Trust me, it's worth it.

 The easiest set up for a beginner in my opinion is VSCode + Calva.
 [Daniel Amber](https://www.youtube.com/@onthecodeagain) has a wonderful video showing how to set VSCode and Calva in only a few minutes.
 You can find it here, and I highly recommend you follow it: